 “The Constitution requires judicial engagement, not judicial abdication.”

-“Judicial engagement”—the unflinching commitment to the Constitution’s protections for the rights of each of “We the People,” not just some of “We the People”—is as old as the Constitution itself.
+“Judicial engagement”—the refusal for courts to defer to the government simply because it is the government—is as old as the U.S. Constitution itself.
 As Alexander Hamilton explained in Federalist No. 78, it is the duty of judges to “guard the Constitution and the rights of individuals.”

-Too often, judges have forgotten or rejected their duty to guard the Constitution, and instead have reflexively upheld laws that violate our rights.
+Too often, judges have forgotten or rejected their duty to guard our constitutional liberties, and instead have reflexively upheld laws that violate our rights.
 In Federalist No. 78, Hamilton warned that although “liberty can have nothing to fear from the judiciary alone,” liberty “would have every thing to fear” if the judiciary were to “unite” with the other branches of government.
 Reflexive deference to the government irrespective of constitutional limits is judicial abdication of the duty to “guard the Constitution.”